optseb/VisualAttention/connectionFuncs/README.numba_cuda_versions.md

-You need to tell conda to install the same cuda toolkit as the one you have installed on yoru system.
+You need to tell conda to install the same cuda toolkit as the one you have installed on your system.
 I'm using Ubuntu 18.04 and its own apt managed cuda toolkit, which is version 9.

 So: